Free: Healthy Freezer Meals Recipe Ebook

 - Cast Iron Skillet – I love to use the sear and oven method for steaks.
 This is the best pan to go from stove to oven and perfect for steaks.

-- Digital Thermometer – So helpful to ensure you are cooking meat to the proper and desired temperature.
+- Meat Thermometer – So helpful to ensure you are cooking meat to the proper and desired temperature.
 I love this one because you can set the temperature that you want the meat to reach and it will go off when it’s hit that temp.
 No more overcooked meat!

-The Best Easy Balsamic Steak Marinade Recipe
+The Best Steak Marinade Recipe

-The Best Easy Balsamic Steak Marinade Recipe
+Steak Marinade Recipe (5 Ingredients)

 Recipe Video